Linear control of coherent structures in wall-bounded turbulence at Re$_\tau = 2000$: The linear model

-In \S \ref{J2:sec:results:large}--\S\ref{J2:sec:forcing}, we choose to focus on the streamwise and spanwise wavenumber pairs that are most amplified (we select them to be $|k_x| \leq 0.5$ and $ |k_y| \leq 6$, which are marked in figure \ref{J2:fig:kxkyrange_u}).
-We now want to to calculate the energy as a function of wall height for this range of wavenumbers.
-First, we obtain the squared $\mathcal{H}_2$-norm ($\mathcal{H}_2^2$-norm) for individual wavenumber pairs:
+In \S \ref{J2:sec:results:large}--\S\ref{J2:sec:forcing}, we choose to focus on the streamwise and spanwise wavenumber pairs that are most amplified (we select them to be $|k_x| \leq 0.5$ and $ |k_y| \leq 6$).
+In particular, we are interested in the energy as a function of wall height for this range of wavenumbers.
+First, we obtain the square of the $\mathcal{H}_2$-norm for individual wavenumber pairs:

-By summing $\|\hat{\bi u}(z)\|_2^2$:
+By summing $\|\hat{\boldsymbol u}(z)\|_2^2$:

-the $\mathcal{H}_2^2$-norm for the chosen set of wavenumbers pairs as a function of wall height is obtained.
+the square of the $\mathcal{H}_2$-norm for the chosen set of wavenumbers pairs as a function of wall height is obtained.
+(Please note that this summation is only valid if the wavenumbers are uniformly spaced.)

-Results of $\|{\bi u}(z)\|_2^2$ as a function wall height are presented in Figure \ref{J2:fig:umaxwallheight}.
-We see that, for the given wavenumber set, the flow is most energetic at $z = 0.06$.
-Additionally, we include the energy norm for the streamwise, spanwise and wall-normal flow directions.
-We see that most of the energy is contained in streamwise velocity fluctuations.

-Finally, in Figure \ref{afmc:fig:P}(a), we show the streamwise velocity perturbations at $x = 3\pi/2$ in a spanwise wall-normal ($y-z$) plane at an instance in time for $|k_x| \leq 0.5$ and $ |k_y| \leq 6$.
-We observe large structures that are strongest near the wall ($z = 0.06$) and reducing in strength towards the channel centre, which agrees with figure \ref{J2:fig:umaxwallheight}.